-29. Refuse any future applications for housing
+26. Refuse any future applicants for housing

-If you are evicted for breaking the terms of this agreement, we can suspend your application to join the Council's housing register in the future on the basis that you are unsuitable to be our tenant.
+If you are evicted for breaking the terms of this agreement on the ground of anti-social behaviour or if legal action has started, we can suspend your application to join the Council's housing register in the future on the basis that you are unsuitable to be our tenant.

 Note: a mediation service is available to tenants who are experiencing difficulties getting along with each other.
-Speak to the Council's Contact Centre for more information.
+Contact us for more information.

-30. Involve the police
+27. Involve the police